Admins of Dashlane business plans can apply settings and policies to turn on or off certain features in their Dashlane plan.

 Automatically log out if inactive for

-Admins can make sure that if users will be automatically logged out of their Dashlane account if they aren't active on their computer for 15, 30, or 60 minutes.
+Admins can ensure that users will be automatically logged out of their Dashlane account if they aren't active on their computer for 15, 30, or 60 minutes.

 Auto-lock on exit

-When enabled, Dashlane will automatically lock upon exiting the app on iOS and Android.
+When auto-lock is turned on, Dashlane will automatically lock upon exiting the app on iOS and Android.

-Admins can enforce a specific key derivation function for all employees, or else allow them to change it in the app.
+Admins can enforce a specific key derivation function for all members or allow members to change it in the app.
 Dashlane encrypts data using AES-256 and provides different options for the key derivation function.

 Secure sharing for passwords and notes

-This setting is enabled by default for all Dashlane users.
+This setting is on by default for all Dashlane users.
 It allows them to securely share passwords and notes through the Sharing Center in Dashlane.
-This setting is applied collectively to passwords and Secure Notes, and cannot separately enable sharing of only one or the other.
+This setting is applied collectively to passwords and Secure Notes.
+You cannot allow sharing of only one or the other.

-The VPN feature is currently available for Dashlane Team plan members, and on mobile for members of Dashlane Business plans.
-By enabling the feature, admins can help their users add an additional layer of privacy when browsing the internet on public networks.
+The VPN feature is currently available for members of Dashlane Team plans and on mobile only for members of Dashlane Business plans.
+Turning on the feature helps users add an additional layer of privacy when browsing the internet on public networks.

 Enforce two-factor authentication (2FA)

-Toggling this feature on will require all members of a business plan to turn on 2FA whenever they log in from a new device.
+Turning on the 2FA feature will require all business plan members to turn on 2FA whenever they log in from a new device.
 This is a simple yet powerful way to ensure that all team members benefit from the added layer of security that 2FA provides.
-When admins enable this feature, they will be prompted to enter their Master Password for confirmation.
+When admins turn on this feature, Dashlane asks them to confirm their Master Password.

-Once 2FA is enforced, users will be prompted to turn it on (if they haven't already) the next time they log in to Dashlane.
+Once an admin has enforced 2FA, members will be prompted to turn it on (if they haven't already) the next time they log in to Dashlane.